i-bee01/i-bee01/README.md

 ##  🌟You are now entering Ibee's Domain🌟

-##  Hi there 👋 Welcome to my tech world🧑🏽‍💻🚀
+##  Hi there 👋 Welcome to my tech world🚀

-My name is Ibee & I am an aspiring tech bro 😉
+My name is Ibee & I am a Mechanical Engineer turned Tech bro 🧑🏽‍💻🤓

 Alittle bit about me:
 - 🔭 I’m currently working on the CCFC Website, & Ibee's Website